proventa/aws-postgresql-demo/docs/blog-Patroni_Backup_and_LB.md

 In the `subnets` parameter, we specify the subnets in which the load balancer will be created.
 In our case, we will be using the subnet in which our PostgreSQL cluster is running.
 In the `listeners` parameter, we specify the port on which the load balancer will listen for incoming requests.
 In our case, we will be using port 5432, which is the default port for PostgreSQL.
 We also specify the Target Group that will receive the incoming requests.
 In our case, we will be using the Target Group `patroni-tg` that we created in the previous step.

 The load balancer will be assigned with a DNS name.
-Since, we are assigning the load balancer in a public subnet, the DNS name will be publicly accessible.
+Since we are assigning the load balancer in a public subnet, the DNS name will be publicly accessible.
 We can use the DNS name to connect to the PostgreSQL cluster.
 To get the DNS name of the load balancer, we can navigate to the AWS console and select the load balancer or we can use the following command on your terminal:

 ```bash
 aws elbv2 describe-load-balancers --names patroni-nlb --query 'LoadBalancers[*].DNSName' --output text